eerotal/LibreSignage/README.rst

 LibreSignage - An open source digital signage solution
 ######################################################

 LibreSignage is a free and open source, lightweight and easy-to-use digital signage solution.
-LibreSignage runs on a HTTP web server serving content to normal web browsers that can be used to display the content on a variety of different devices.
-This makes it possible to use LibreSignage on basically any device that has acccess to the internet and that can display web pages.
+LibreSignage runs on a HTTP web server serving content to normal web browsers.
+This makes it possible to use basically any device with the ability to display web pages from the internet as a client for a LibreSignage instance.

 LibreSignage is under heavy development and it shouldn't be used for production or anything important yet.